 5.5.1 General

-F-TEID shall be allocated either by the CP function or the UP function.
-The support of F-TEID allocation by the CP function is mandatory.
-The support of F-TEID allocation by the UP function is optional.
-See clause 5.4 of 3GPP TS 23.214 [2].
+For EPC and 5GC, F-TEID shall be only allocated by the UP function, see clause 5.8.2.3 of 3GPP TS 23.501[28].

-The UP function shall set the FTUP feature flag in the UP Function Features IE if it supports F-TEID allocation in the UP function (see clause 8.2.25).
-If so, the CP function shall determine whether F-TEIDs are allocated by the CP function or the UP function based on network configuration.
-The same F-TEID allocation option shall be used by all the CP functions controlling a particular UP function.
-The UP function shall reject a request to establish a new PDR with a different F-TEID allocation option than the option used for already created PDRs (by the same or a different CP function), with the cause "Invalid F-TEID allocation option".
+The UP function shall set the FTUP feature flag in the UP Function Features IE (see clause 8.2.25) and the CP function shall request the UP function to allocate the F-TEID.
+The UP function shall reject a request to establish a new PDR with an F-TEID allocation in the CP function option, with the cause "Invalid F-TEID allocation option".

-5.5.2 F-TEID allocation in the CP function

-When performing F-TEID allocation in the CP function, the CP function shall assign the Local F-TEID IE of the PDR IE (see Table 7.5.2.2-1) and provide the assigned F-TEID value to the UP function.
+5.5.2 Void

 5.5.3 F-TEID allocation in the UP function

-When performing F-TEID allocation in the UP function, the CP function shall request the UP function to allocate the F-TEID by setting the CHOOSE flag in the Local F-TEID IE of the PDR IE (see Table 7.5.2.2-1).
+The CP function shall request the UP function to allocate the F-TEID by setting the CHOOSE flag in the Local F-TEID IE of the PDR IE (see Table 7.5.2.2-1).
 The Source Interface IE indicates for which interface the F-TEID is to be assigned.

 The CP function may request the UP function to allocate the same F-TEID to several PDRs to be created within one single PFCP Session Establishment Request or PFCP Session Modification Request by: